 The celebration of significant moments

-A second way we live out our theology of care and love is to celebrate with our members the significant moments of their lives.
+We live out a theology of care and love by celebrating with our members the significant moments of their lives.
 This means:

 - We celebrate the births of their children.